-Michael Harvey is no stranger to change.
-He spent two years at UW-Fox Valley before leaving school and heading to Phoenix, Arizona for two years and then heading to San Antonio, Texas, where he was a medic in the National Guard.
+Michael Harvey's path to earning a bachelor's degree has been anything but traditional.
+After spending two years at UW-Fox Valley, he left school for Phoenix, Arizona.
+Two years later, he moved to San Antonio, Texas, where he was a medic in the National Guard.
 Now, Harvey is back in Wisconsin and attending school at UW Oshkosh.
 His major changed throughout the years from history to nursing to social work and finally to human services.

 “My life and schooling has been a nonstop journey, and I think that’s for everybody,” Harvey said.
 “You just never really know until something clicks.
 Once you find that niche and know what works for you and drives you, everything will be clearer.”

 Standing beneath the airplanes as they came in for landing, the roar of the engine and the size of the airplane had 3-year-old Kodye Shier hooked.
 He said it was then he knew he wanted to fly.

 Read about John Leski, a training and development specialist and a Bachelor of Applied Studies student.

 Read abut Jeffrey Bowen, a police office for the city of Kaukauna and a Bachelor of Applied Studies student.